March 1923

 Hopkinson (1988), pg 239

-A young pro-Treaty soldier, Richard Duggan, is accidently shot in Waterford Infirmary where he is stationed.
-He dies on the 11th March.
+A young Free State soldier, Richard Duggan, is accidently shot in Waterford Infirmary where he is stationed.
+He dies on March 11th.

 Walsh (2018), pg 236

-Con Moloney, Adjutant General, anti-Treaty army is captured in his hideout in Moore’s Wood, Rossadrehid in the Glen of Aherlow, Co Tipperary along with two other officers (including Jim Moloney, Con’s brother, who was Director of Communications).
+Con Moloney, Adjutant General of the anti-Treaty army, is captured in his hideout in Moore’s Wood, Rossadrehid in the Glen of Aherlow, Co Tipperary along with two other officers (including Jim Moloney, Con’s brother, who was Director of Communications).
 Tom Derrig takes over as Adjutant General.

 O'Donoghue (1986), pg 297 Hopkinson (1988), pg 236 & 244; O’Halpin (2019), pg 21

 Ó Ruairc notes that Patrick Buckley had been an RIC man.
-However, he helped the IRA capture Newmarket-on-Fergus or Sixmilebridge RIC barracks (see June 13th 1920 and August 6th 1920) and subsequently left the RIC.
+He had helped the IRA capture Newmarket-on-Fergus or Sixmilebridge RIC barracks during the WoI (see Jun-13-20/3 and Aug-05-20/3) and subsequently left the RIC.
 He had gone back to his native Castleisland, Co.
 Kerry and joined the IRA.
 After the Treaty, he took the anti-Treaty side.

 Five anti-Treaty prisoners are brought from the Great Southern Hotel in Killarney, Co.
 Kerry to Countess Bridge between Killarney and Kilcummin.
 The prisoners are told to remove a barricade but, when they start, the pro-Treaty troops lob hand grenades at them and spray them with machine guns.
 Four anti-Treaty prisoners are killed but, as at Ballyseedy, one prisoner (Tadgh Coffey) escapes.